Kitware/SMTK/doc/userguide/obtain-build-install.rst

    git clone https://gitlab.kitware.com/cmb/smtk.git

-and follow the instructions in the :file:`ReadMe.md` file in the top-level source directory.
+and follow the instructions in the :file:`doc/dev/build.md` file in the source code.
+Other files in that directory describe our development process and are relevant if you intend to contribute source code to SMTK.
 The rest of this user's guide assumes you have built and installed SMTK according to these instructions.